Guests with disabilities

 On the Paphos beaches there are facilities for sailing, scuba diving, para-sailing and jet skiing all designed for the less able.
 Whatever you want to do, just ask!
 You can be collected from your villa if required.

-General accessibility in Paphos and Polis
+General accessibility in Paphos and Polis is improving every year.

 On a further positive note, Paphos Harbour and the waterside with its many shops and restaurants underwent a transformation in 2008 and is now pedestrianised, so you have wide level access to the old fort, the Gallery with exhibitions, the wonderful mosaics and waterside tavernas.
 The new promenade now goes from the Tombs of the Kings site, past the Castle in the Harbour, all the way to the Elysium Hotel in Paphos.
 Quaint Polis Town Centre is also now pedestrianised, and many shops and restaurants now have level entry with wheelchair access.
 New 2km promenade here too, going from the Polis Camping beach all the way to Latchi.
 Both promenades are next to the sea, which is always a treat!